-It is very important for expats to understand that there are enormous variations in the quality and cost of housing in India, and while the vast majority of people live in 'apartments', this is an extremely loose term, which can be applied to anything from a one-room, cockroach-infested rat-hole with exposed pipes and peeling wallpaper, to a grand, fully furnished, ultra-modern and opulent living space, easily on a par with the best of what's on offer in cities like London, New York or Paris.
+It is very important for expats to understand that there are enormous variations in the quality and cost of housing in India, and while the vast majority of people live in 'apartments', this is an extremely loose term, which can be applied to anything from one-room with a cockroach infestation and peeling wallpaper, to a fully furnished, ultra-modern and opulent living space, easily on a par with the best of what's on offer in cities like London, New York or Paris.
 The great challenge facing expats moving to India is finding something that falls in between these two extremes – a rental that is comfortable enough to live in for an extended period of time, without being cripplingly expensive.

 Buying property in India

 Buying property in India as a foreigner can be a hair-raising experience – often characterised by fraud, corruption, bribery and general underhandedness.
 It is strongly recommended that expats find themselves a trustworthy real estate lawyer to guide them through the process.